-About the Metallurgical Engineering Graduate ProgramGraduate Student Manual
+About the Metallurgical Engineering Graduate ProgramGraduate Student Manual for Metallurgical Engineering

 The Department of Metallurgical Engineering is part of the College of Mines and Earth Sciences, University of Utah, Salt Lake City, Utah, USA, and offers

 - Master of Engineering (M.E.),

 - Master of Science (M.S.), and

 - Doctor of Philosophy (Ph.D.) degrees.

 It typically takes two years to complete a Master’s degree and four years to complete a Ph.D.